benfgit/falcon-core-linux/docs/manual/configuration.rst

 You can specify a graph definition *file* that is loaded when Falcon is started.
-If a graph file is also specified separately on the command line, then this will overwrite the configured file.
+If a graph file is also specified separately on the command line, then this will override the configured file.
 If you would like Falcon to automatically start execution of the processing graph (without the user having to manually start execution by pressing a key), then set the *autostart* option to true.